-Join us for three exciting events this spring semester!
+Join us for our final exciting events this spring semester!

-• a talk – and tasting! – by Indianpolis’ Brotgarten proprietors, Alice and Jeanette, on “German Bread Culture.”
-IUI Campus Center on April 9th at 6p.
+- a talk – and tasting! – by Indianpolis’ Brotgarten proprietors, Alice and Jeanette, on “German Bread Culture.”
+IUI Campus Center, room 309, on April 9th at 6p.

-• a talk by Dr. Leo Riegert (Kenyon College) on April 18th at the IUI Campus Center at 6p: 1/64th By Blood, and You Call Yourself a Native American?”
+- a talk by Dr. Leo Riegert (Kenyon College) on April 18th at the IUI Campus Center, room 309, at 6p: “1/64th By Blood, and You Call Yourself a Native American?”

 All events are free and open to all.
-Limited parking vouchers will be available upon request.
+Limited parking vouchers will be available upon request for the Brotgarten and Riegert talks.

 MKC Mailing List: